AlanCoding/awx-1/docs/prompting.md

 Those same rules apply when created a schedule from the `/api/v2/schedule_job/` endpoint.

-#### Credential Merge and Replacement Logic

-Both WFJT nodes and schedules have a `credentials` many-to-many relationship by which credentials can be attached.
-On launch, these will overwrite a JT credential of the same type if it exists.
-If a JT credential of the same type does not exist, then it will be added to the spawned job's `credentials` list, in addition to the JT credentials.

-If the JT is not set to prompt for credential on launch, no saved credentials in the launch-time configuration will take effect and a warning will be issued in the logs.
+Jobs orphaned by a deleted job template can be relaunched, but only with organization or system administrator privileges.

 #### Credential Password Prompting Restriction

-If a job template uses a credential that is configured to prompt for a password at launch, these passwords cannot be saved for later as part of a save launch-time configuration.
+If a job template uses a credential that is configured to prompt for a password at launch, these passwords cannot be saved for later as part of a saved launch-time configuration.
 This is for security reasons.

 Credential passwords _can_ be provided at time of relaunch.